fgeller/gcc/README.md

 ## Implementation details

-The main mapping from MLISP to GCC happens in `to-instruction-ast` based on a big `cond` statement.
+The main mapping from MLISP to GCC happens in `evaluate` based on a big `cond` statement.
 Given that the assembly has so support for LISPy functionality, the mapping from our MLISP to GCC is mostly straight-forward.